ess-dmsc/graylog-logger/README.md

 ## Changes

+### Version 1.0.3
+* Fixed serious excessive CPU usage bug and related memory leak in the Graylog server conenction code.
+* Added support for Conan (Afonso).
+* Re-did formating of the code (Afonso).
+* Added automatic checking of code in Jenkinsfile (Afonso).

 ### Version 1.0.2
 * Fixed bug related to the order in which static objects are deallocated on some systems.
 Note to self: premature optimisations are the root of all evil.